smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 {: #4g-scone title="SCONE Integration with Video Policy in 4G N/W"}

 # SCONE Manageability & Operational considerations
-This section describes how the SCONE protocol can be deployed and managed within 3GPP networks, including support for SCONE packets over established PDU sessions.
-Building on the applicability of SCONE signaling, network elements such as the UPF (5G) and P-GW (4G) provide throughput advice while ensuring signaling occurs per flow without impacting unrelated traffic.
+SCONE is designed to be transport-agnostic (not bound to TCP/QUIC semantics).
+It provides a signaling path at the network/user plane boundary rather than per-flow congestion feedback and is explicitly designed to work in 3GPP / operator-controlled domains, where the UPF or another network function can generate the throughput advisory.
+Towards that goal, this section describes how the SCONE protocol can be deployed and managed within 3GPP networks, including support for SCONE packets over established PDU sessions.

 ## 3GPP defined PDU Session establishment procedures
 The sections below provide an overview of high-level functions within the 3GPP specifications that are relevant to SCONE manageability